Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 For server side applications we provide options that vary from minimal configuration with sensible defaults using the `DefaultAzureCredential` to more specialized credentials that can support your specific scenario.

 - To get started, you can always rely on interactive authentication of your user account which requires minimum setup.
-- As you develop your application, you may want to first sign in using the developer tools like Azure CLI or Visual Studio Code to avoid signing in interactively every time you run your application.
+- As you develop your application, you may want to first sign in using the developer tools like Azure CLI or Azure PowerShell to avoid signing in interactively every time you run your application.
 - As you deploy your application to Azure App Service or run it in a virtual machine, you may want to make use of [Managed Identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview).

 You can [chain multiple credentials](#chaining-credentials) together so that they are tried sequentially until one of them succeeds.